Looking for the best WordPress email plugin to level up your business?

 3. Is it easy to use?

-A great WordPress email marketing plugin should make it really easy for you to create and send campaigns and analyze your results.
-There are several key features I recommend you look for when choosing a plugin:
+A great WordPress email plugin should make it really easy for you to create and send campaigns and analyze your results.
+There are several key features I recommend you look for when choosing one:

 - Intuitive interface and drag and drop email builder